alimon808/docs/docs/csharp/tutorials/inheritance.md

 | enum          | <xref:System.Enum>, <xref:System.ValueType>, <xref:System.Object>             |
 | delegate      | <xref:System.MulticastDelegate>, <xref:System.Delegate>, <xref:System.Object> |

-## Inheritance and an "is a" relationship
+## Inheritance has "is a" relationship

-Ordinarily, inheritance is used to express an "is a" relationship between a base class and one or more derived classes, where the derived classes are specialized versions of the base class; the derived class is a type of the base class.
-For example, the `Publication` class represents a publication of any kind, and the `Book` and `Magazine` classes represent specific types of publications.
+Ordinarily, inheritance is used to express an "is a" relationship between a base class and one or more derived classes, where the derived classes are specialized versions of the base class.
+For example, the `Publication` class represents a publication of any kind, while the `Book` and `Magazine` classes are specific types of publications.

 > [!NOTE]
 > A class or struct can implement one or more interfaces.
 While interface implementation is often presented as a workaround for single inheritance or as a way of using inheritance with structs, it is intended to express a different relationship (a "can do" relationship) between an interface and its implementing type than inheritance.
 An interface defines a subset of functionality (such as the ability to test for equality, to compare or sort objects, or to support culture-sensitive parsing and formatting) that the interface makes available to its implementing types.

-Note that "is a" also expresses the relationship between a type and a specific instantiation of that type.
+Note that "is a" also expresses the relationship between a type and a specific instance of that type.
 In the following example, `Automobile` is a class that has three unique read-only properties: `Make`, the manufacturer of the automobile; `Model`, the kind of automobile; and `Year`, its year of manufacture.
-Your `Automobile` class also has a constructor whose arguments are assigned to the property values, and it overrides the <xref:System.Object.ToString%2A?displayProperty=nameWithType> method to produce a string that uniquely identifies the `Automobile` instance rather than the `Automobile` class.
+The `Automobile` class also has a constructor whose arguments are assigned to the property values, and overrides the <xref:System.Object.ToString%2A?displayProperty=nameWithType> method to produce a string that uniquely identifies the `Automobile` instance rather than the `Automobile` class.

 [!code-csharp[Inheritance](../../../samples/snippets/csharp/tutorials/inheritance/is-a.cs#1)]